sillycowvalley/Hopper/Docs/Hopper Language.md

 ```

 #### No Need for Break
-Unlike C and its derivatives, Hopper **does not alow** the use of `break` statements after each case.
+Unlike C and its derivatives, Hopper **does not allow** the use of `break` statements after each case.
 The code execution will **never** fall through to the next case. `break` is reserved for loop constructs.

 #### Supported Variable Types